-Just as their names imply, WHILE/WEND loop do the loop body while the condition is true, and DO/UNTIL loop do that until the condition is false.
-A main difference is that WHILE/WEND checks the condition first before executing the loop body, while, DO/UNTIL checks the condition after the loop body has been executed once.
+Just as their names imply, WHILE WEND loop do the loop body while the condition is true, and DO UNTIL loop do that until the condition is false.
+A key difference is WHILE WEND checks the condition first before executing the loop body, however, DO UNTIL checks the condition after the loop body has been executed once.

 EXIT statement in MY-BASIC is used to interrupt current loop and continue to execute the program after it.
-It is the same as a "break" statement in some other programming languages.
+It is the same as "break" statement in some other programming languages.